laugh, talk, eat, kiss, breathe...

 Endodontics, from the Greek endo (inside) and odons (tooth), is a field of dentistry that deals with the tooth pulp and the tissues surrounding the root of a tooth.
 The pulp (containing nerves, and blood vessels) can become diseased or injured, and is often unable to repair itself; if it dies, endodontic treatment is required.

 Initially a tooth’s nerve tissue plays an important role in the formation and development of the tooth.
 Then, once the tooth has formed, the function of this tissue becomes one of helping to preserve the tooth’s health and vitality.
 The nerve tissue keeps the tooth supplied with nutrients and moisture.
-The nerve tissue also produces new tooth structure (reparative dentin) as is needed so to help to wall off and protect the nerve from injury (such as advancing tooth decay and holes).
+It also produces new tooth structure (reparative dentin) as is needed to help to wall off and protect the nerve from injury (such as advancing tooth decay and holes).

 A tooth’s nerve tissue does provide a sensory function but this role is probably different from what you expect.
 Under normal circumstances the nerves inside our teeth provide us with very little information.
 Yes, when activated by extremes in pressure, temperature, or severe insult (such as a cracked tooth or advancing tooth decay) teeth do respond with a painful sensation.
 But under normal circumstances the nerves inside our teeth remain relatively “quiet.”